 }

 Bruno's script execution flows, particularly the default Sandwich Flow, provide a powerful framework for organizing your API automation.
-By understanding when and where each script executes, you can write sophisticated tests, manage complex authentication, and streamline your entire API development and testing workflow.
+By understanding when and where each pre-request, post-response, and test script executes, you can write sophisticated tests, manage complex authentication, and streamline your entire API development and testing workflow.

 Dive into Bruno's scripting features, experiment with different flows, and build API test suites that are not just functional but also clean, efficient, and robust!